ddrichel/GECS/Docs/README.md

 If SINGLEMARKER==0, then the text file *VB.txt will be generated, which includes the results of the exhaustive scan for association.
 Additionally, two files will be always generated, namely *.pvals and *srt.pvals for the correction of multiple testing.
 -NOTICE- the final corrected alpha will be reported with other informations about the analysis in the *.log file.

 ### Getting started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 #### Example 1
 #### Example 2